cpknight/projects/README.md

 ## Device Design and Development Projects
+:information_source: This is the master index for my device design projects and, where applicable, corresponding Github repos.

 | Project      | Summary                                                         | Github Repo                                                         | :clock10: |
 | :----------- | :-------------------------------------------------------------- | :------------------------------------------------------------------ | :----: |